 The NASA space program was a fantastic source of innovation.
 Even though it no longer exists in that form, there is no reason not to use the same principles to innovate.
 Beyond simple moonshot thinking, which focuses on a single specific goal, “Space Program Thinking” enables continuous innovation.

 Elon Musk is one of those innovators who runs his own “space program” by creating hobby companies.

 I’m sure that most of us have heard of The Boring Company, which is one of the companies he created out of a simple desire to not have to sit in traffic from his LA-area home to his office.

 Why not dig a series of tunnels underground and push cars through them?
-Not sure if the idea just sprang from his head like Athena from the head of Zeus, or he was channeling any number of science fiction novels where the world is traversed by high-speed underground trains (Even the great Gene Roddenberry envisioned this in one of his failed series after Star Trek (Genesis II – Google it if you like), but at first you think – what a crazy idea.
+Not sure if the idea just sprang from his head like Athena from the head of Zeus or if he was channeling any number of science fiction novels where the world is traversed by high-speed underground trains (Even the great Gene Roddenberry envisioned this in one of his failed series after Star Trek (Genesis II – Google it if you like), but at first you think – what a crazy idea.

 While a tremendous future-focused idea, I think that the main reason he started this was to accelerate the development of boring technologies.
-Its similar to what Google does when it pushes the envelope on what we find acceptable (remember Google Glass and the whole glasshole thing?), he is trying to urge others to develop new technologies in boring, which will lead to breakthroughs in other technologies as well.
+It’s similar to what Google does when it pushes the envelope on what we find acceptable (remember Google Glass and the whole glasshole thing?); he is trying to urge others to develop new technologies in boring, which will lead to breakthroughs in other technologies as well.

 We can, in essence, create our own internal space programs, which will spring forth many innovations, just like NASA did.